ethereum-optimism/community-hub/src/docs/useful-tools/faucets.md

 Alchemy's Goerli faucet provides 0.25 Goerli ETH per day.

 Once you have that Goerli ETH, use [the Optimism Bridge](https://app.optimism.io/bridge) to get it on Optimism Goerli.
+If the bridge seems "stuck" on the production networks, change to **Goerli** in the wallet, and then disconnect and reconnect the wallet to the page.

 ## Mainnet Faucets